January 04, 2024

 White blood cell count (WBC) is the total number of white blood cells, or leukocytes (leuko- meaning “white” and -cyte meaning “cell”) in your blood.
 It’s often done with a test called a blood differential, which measures the amount of each of the five types of leukocytes in your blood.

 A high white blood cell count can be a sign of an active infection, an autoimmune or inflammatory disease, certain types of cancers, and allergic reactions.
-A low WBC count can put you at risk of infection.
+A low WBC count can increase your risk of infection.
 It could also be the result of an infection, cancer treatment, spleen or liver troubles, and some cancers and autoimmune diseases.

 What’s a Good White Blood Cell Count?